h-livv/tempest/README.md

 - Central schemes exhibit numerical dispersion.
 - Numerical solutions converge toward analytical solutions under mesh refinement.

-Detailed validation studies are available in /Results
+Detailed validation studies are available in /Results and /docs

 ---

+## Convergence study

+Implemented convergence study for:
+- Advection
+- Wave propagation

+These studies validate the numerical accuracy of the simulation and verify that the solutions converge.

+Observed that the slope of log(error) vs log(dx) approaches theoretical the order of convergence, validating the accuracy of the simulation.

+Detailed studies available in /Results and /docs

+---

 ## Module overview:
-1. **grid.py**
+1. **solver.py**
-* Describes the 1D grid and initial conditions.
+* The main solver.

 2. **boundaries.py**
 * Various boundary conditions to experiment with.
 Includes edge, constant, periodic and reflected.